 a barn at 100 yards, but it'll sure help you find a

 Beam at one meter at target center, narrow and wide

 Runtime Plot: The runtime plot shows another

 huge improvement over the original.
 It will run almost

-At about 3:45, output drops to almost nothing, indicating
+5:50, output has dropped to almost nothing, indicating

 it is time to change the batteries.

 Switch: The head serves as the switch.
 Rotating